Skip to main content

 Evolutionary Perspective on High LDL Cholesterol

 It’s interesting to consider the evolutionary roots of high LDL cholesterol.
-Some theories suggest that elevated LDL levels may have provided an advantage in early human history.
-LDL cholesterol has been shown to bind to and neutralize certain bacteria, which might have helped our ancestors survive infections.
-Before the 1800s, when infections were a leading cause of death and most people didn’t live past the age of 30, higher LDL levels may have been protective.
+Some theories suggest that low LDL receptor levels (causing high serum LDL), may have provided an advantage in early human history.
+LDL receptors are used by certain bacteria to gain entry to cells, thus genetic mutations that lowered LDL R density might have helped our ancestors survive infections.
+Before the 1800s, when infections were a leading cause of death and most people didn’t live past the age of 30, low LDL R activity, associated with high LDL levels, may therefore have been protective.

-However, in modern times, where people are living longer, these same genetic traits that once conferred survival advantages are now contributing to higher rates of coronary heart disease.
+However, in modern times, where people are living longer, these same genetic traits that once conferred survival advantages are now contributing to higher rates of coronary heart disease in later life.

 Age-Related Changes in LDL Cholesterol